 Press Releases and Statements

-Ponzano, August 5, 2009 – The Benetton Group Board of Directors examined and approved the consolidated results for H1/09 and reviewed the first goals achieved by the reorganization plan implemented in previous months.
+Ponzano July 30, 2010 – The Benetton Group Board of Directors examined and approved the consolidated results for the first half of 2010.

 Consolidated income statement